Leydsdorp

 Leydsdorp is a former gold rush town situated in the Limpopo province of South Africa.

 This ghost town is 11 km south-west of Gravelotte and 53 km south-east of Tzaneen.
 It developed from a gold-mining camp and was proclaimed in 1890, but was virtually abandoned when gold was discovered on the Witwatersrand.
 Named after Willem Johannes Leyds (1859–1940), state secretary of the South African Republic from 1888 to 1897.
+The Leydsdorp Hotel (now open) is a great place for travelers to stop for a lunch and drinks.